jfrog/documentation/jfrog-applications/jfrog-applications/ide/intellij-idea/using-the-jfrog-plugin-in-the-jetbrains-ides.md

-# Using the JFrog Extension in IntelliJ IDEA
+# Using the JFrog Plugin in the Jetbrains IDEs

 After the JFrog Plugin is installed, a new JFrog panel is added at the bottom of the screen.
 Opening the JFrog panel displays two views: